Beshario/Udacity-Robotics-Perception-Challenge/README.md

 For the project, a general accuracy of *97%* of identifying objects was acheived

 The confusion matrices below shows the non-normalized and normalized results for a test case using the trained model generated above.
+The training for the third test scene normalized result:
 ![Confusion matrix][figure_2]

 ## PR2 Robot Simulation